 a.
 Name, classification, date, daily hours, total hours, rate, and amount for all labor.

 b.
-Designation, dates, daily hours, total hours of actual operation and idle time, rate with reference or category, and amount for each unit of equipment and the applicable hourly operating cost for each unit of equipment and invoices for all rental equipment.
+Designation, dates, daily hours, total hours of actual operation and idle time, Blue Book rate with reference or category, and amount for each unit of equipment and the applicable Blue Book hourly operating cost for each unit of equipment and invoices for all rental equipment.
 The designation includes the manufacturer’s name or trademark, model number, and year of manufacture.

 c.
 Quantities of materials and prices.